Skip to main content

 Common causes: a pipeline-scoped key that doesn’t match the pipeline id in the URL, or a plan-level limit was exceeded.
 Switch to a workspace-scoped key or regenerate a key tied to the correct pipeline.
 See Authentication for the two scopes.

 You’ve exceeded the rate limit for your API key.
 The response includes a Retry-After header, wait that number of seconds before retrying.To increase the rate limit permanently, go to Settings > API Keys and update the limit for the key.
-Higher limits may require a plan upgrade.
+Higher limits may require the Core or Enterprise plan.

 Still stuck?